 When will self-regulation take place?

 The review of an application can take months, even years, as the government works to undertake its own consultations and verifies the contents of the application.
 The development and drafting of regulations also require a substantial amount of time.
-Depending on an association’s resources, stakeholder and industry feedback, the breadth of the scope of practice; it may take several years to meet the requirements defined by the Alberta government for professions seeking to become self-regulated.
+Depending on an association’s resources, stakeholder and industry feedback, the breadth of the scope of practice; it may take years to meet the requirements defined by the Alberta government for professions seeking to become self-regulated.
 The decision to grant self-regulation to a profession is a decision of Cabinet.

 What does “protecting the public” mean?